Spring (operating system): IPC model

 One major difference between Mach and Spring was the IPC system.
 In Mach, the system was arranged as a set of one-way asynchronous pipes (ports) between programs, a concept derived from Unix pipes.
 In programming, however, the most common method of communications is the procedure call, or call/return, which Mach did not support directly.
 Call/return semantics could only be supported via additional code in higher-level libraries based on the underlying ports mechanism, thereby adding complexity.

 Spring instead directly supported call/return semantics in the basic communications system.
 This resulted in a change of terminology from ports in Mach, to doors in Spring.
 Doors were known to the kernel only; programs were handed a "handle" to the door with an identifier which was unique to that program.
 The system worked similarly to ports for the initial message; messages sent to a door were examined by the nucleus in order to find the target application and translate the door handle, but the nucleus then recorded small amounts of information from the caller in order to be able to return data quickly.
 This sped up the return by about 40%.

-Additionally, the Mach model was asynchronous — the call would return if and when the server had data.
+Additionally, the Mach model was asynchronous—the call would return if and when the server had data.
 This followed the original Unix model of pipes, which allowed other programs to run if the server was busy.
 However, for a call/return system this has serious drawbacks, because the task scheduler has to run to select the next program to be serviced.
-Hopefully this was the server the call was requesting data from, but it this was not guaranteed.
+Hopefully this was the server from which the call was requesting data, but this was not guaranteed.
 Under Spring, IPC is synchronous; control is immediately passed to the server without running the scheduler, improving the round trip time in the common case when the server can immediately return.

 Under Mach, the virtual memory system, supported by the memory management unit (MMU), was expected to provide a lightweight solution to copying data, by simply mapping the same data in memory into the two programs.
 In reality this solution was not at all efficient, as many MMUs had design features which made this mapping slow or even impossible.